 - Built a jacuzzi tub frame with marble surround

 - Built a new shower with marble finish

 - Built a closet and vanity from sheetrock

 - Ran new plumbing for the jacuzzi soaking tub

 It's possible to get a high-end look for less than $10,000, says James Tapia of Global Housing Contractors.
-According to him, here are a few ways to save money on your bathroom remodel:
+According to him, here are a few ways to budget and reduce your bathroom renovation costs:

 Skip the fancy toilet

 You don't need to buy a fancy toilet to have a nice bathroom.
 James recommends American Standard.
 “They make a very good toilet, out of the box."
 Also consider a low-flow toilet, which can save you additional money over time.

 Shop around for the best price on tiles

 Floor tiles have a big impact on the bathroom, so they're often a place pros recommend spending a bit more.
 But you can save money by doing your homework.